MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 require('dotenv').config({ path: ENV_FILE });
 ```

-Next, you will need to make changes to **index.js** to use Cosmos DB partitioned storage instead of the Bot Frameworks internal storage.
+Next, you'll need to make changes to **index.js** to use Cosmos DB partitioned storage instead of the Bot Frameworks internal storage.
 All the code changes in this section are made in **index.js**.

 First, add a reference to `botbuilder-azure` in **index.js**.
 This will give you access to the `BlobStorage` API: